Flex LNG (FLNG)

 AI Analysis | Feedback

-The addressable market for Flex LNG's main service, the seaborne transportation of liquefied natural gas (LNG), is the global LNG transportation services market.
+The addressable market for Flex LNG's main products and services, which primarily involve the seaborne transportation and chartering of liquefied natural gas (LNG) carriers, is the global LNG shipping market.
+This market is estimated to be approximately $100 billion annually, representing the total revenue generated by LNG shipping companies worldwide.

 AI Analysis | Feedback